bcomnes/node-handbook/README.md

 # What is javascript?

 Javascript is the programming language that your web browser comes with, but these days its becoming a lot more.
 Its pretty okay.
 Its not the best language and has a lot of warts, but it gets a lot right, and you don't really have a choice about using it or not (although this is changing, for better or for worse).
-You should shouldn't skip javascript though.
+You should shouldn't skip learning javascript though.

-[Douglas Crockford](http://www.crockford.com) gave a good presentation that effectivly answers the question: "What is Javascript?" in his 2012 "Javascript: Your New Overlord" presentation:
+[Douglas Crockford](http://www.crockford.com) gave a good presentation that effectively answers the question: "What is Javascript?" in his 2012 "Javascript: Your New Overlord" presentation:

 [![Javascript: Your New Overlord](img/crockford.gif)](https://www.youtube.com/watch?v=Trurfqh_6fQ)